10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 If you prefer a more luxurious experience, then I would highly recommend either The Reverie Saigon, Silverland Yen Hotel, or the Alagon D’antique Hotel & Spa.

-Day 9 & 10: Beach At Phú Quốc
+Day 9 & 10 of 10 days in Vietnam: Beach At Phú Quốc

 After the hustling and bustling of Saigon, it’s time to relax on the beach!
 Most people don’t realize that Vietnam has nice beaches (at least I didn’t know) but I was pleasantly surprised by the island of Phu Quoc.